joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 not to use them.
 The theory is that, without stored procedures, you could migrate your database from Microsoft to Oracle or IBM to Teradata on a moment's notice, but once you start writing procedures you're locked in to a proprietary platform.
-The trade-off of costs and benefits will depend on your situation.
+Whether this risk is great enough to be compelling will depend on your situation.

 ### Views